william-man/zubi_frontend/README.md

 ## Introduction

 This document serves as a comprehensive guide for the team to document new features, describe their functionality, and provide instructions for usage or implementation.
 It ensures consistency and clarity across the project, making it easier for team members to contribute, understand the purpose of changes, and collaborate effectively.
+Hello.

 Each section of this document outlines important practices for: